 The flight recorders, more commonly known as the black box, was decoded in front of international aviation experts and various authorities and investigated thoroughly.
 The ultimate cause of the accident was deemed to be the failure of Kazakhstan Airlines to properly navigate and communicate with the control tower.

 The pilot on board did try to ascend 15000 feet to avoid the plane crash but was not successfully able to do so.
-The media went into a frenzy to report on the issue and a documentary about the disaster was released by a company named MI ditech, who work out of Gurgaon, Haryana.

 This documentary aired on the National Geographic Channel